More Than ‘Good’ & ‘Bad’ Cholesterol Are You Missing Key Heart Markers?

 Why does this ratio matter?

-A higher ApoB/ApoA1 ratio means more artery-clogging particles and less protection—making it a strong predictor of cardiovascular risk.
+A higher ApoB/ApoA1 ratio means more artery-clogging particles and less protection which makes it a strong predictor of cardiovascular risk.

 Other Important Markers: The Bigger Picture